ThomasMarinaro/payday/content/blog/2021-02-28-easy-excerpt-from-content.md

 ---
-createdAt: 2021-02-28
+createdAt: 2011-02-28
-title: Easy excerpt from content
+title: Dallas.
+description: The face everyone fears
 ---

 You can add an excerpt easily by writing `<!--MORE-->` in lowercase in the content.

 <!--more-->

 (It is written right before this)

 Then continue on with the rest of the **markdown** content.